-- visual timetables/Now and Next boards

-- Individual Pupil Profile
+- visual timetables/Now and Next boards - Individual Pupil Profile

-- Traffic light system

-find the help for themselves, e.g. asked peers, checked books, etc.
+Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves, e.g. asked peers, checked books, etc.

-Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent.
+Additional support is shared to build resilience in the young person, so that